Jones Act Attorneys

 - That the condition was the cause of the injury.

-If you or a loved one suffered a Seaman or Jones Act related injury please contact the experienced lawyers at Nadrich & Cohen.
-We have offices throughout California and handle these claims throughout the country.
-Please call for a free confidential evaluation at 1-800-718-4658.
+If you or a loved one suffered a Seaman or Jones Act related injury please contact the legal team at Nadrich & Cohen Accident Injury Lawyers.
+We have offices throughout California and handle these claims nationwide.
+Call us today at 1-800-718-4658